AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/request-document-approvals.md

 ## Request a document approval

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

+1. Approvals
+1. Add Approver
 1. If your Adobe Workfront administrator has enabled the capability to collaborate with people who don't use Workfront, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.

    You cannot request approval from teams or groups.